 Another part of the inspiration for this cake came from the framed butterflies on my living room wall.
-I have many different butterfly genus framed, which admittedly, might seem a little strange to have something that has expired as room decor (I chalk it up to eccentricity).
-I found an ornate frame chocolate mold that perfectly fit my butterfly gallery idea.
+I have many different butterfly genus framed.
+Which admittedly, might seem a little strange to have something expired as room décor (chalk it up to eccentricity).
+This ornate frame chocolate mold that perfectly fit my butterfly gallery idea.
 I made some white chocolate frames and dry brushed them with old gold confectionery dust.

-I used butterfly confetti quins to create pastel speckled cake layers.
-You can find them for purchase here.
+Butterfly confetti quins create pastel speckled cake layers.
 Although they lose their butterfly shape during baking, I sort of love knowing the interior is also filled with butterflies.

-I propped two of the gilded white chocolate frames against each other on top of the cake and arranged butterflies on wire so they looked as if they were flying out of their frames.
+Prop two of the gilded white chocolate frames against each other on top of the cake and arrange the butterflies on wire.
+They look as if they are flying out of their frames!
 It’s almost a message.
 I’ll let you interpret that however you wish.

-The butterflies are attached to cloth-covered stem wire and inserted into the top of the cake to create the effect of ascent.
-You can attach the butterflies to the wire with corn syrup, but they’ll need lots of time to dry so they stay put.
+Attach the butterflies to cloth-covered stem wire and inserted into the top of the cake.
+This creates the effect of ascent.
+Attach the butterflies to the wire with corn syrup, but they’ll need lots of time to dry to stay put.
 If you’re in a hurry, and you don’t plan to eat the butterflies, then a tiny piece of cellophane tape will hold them to the wire securely.

-It’s best if you place the chocolate frames around the bottom edge of the cake where the cake stand can help support their weight.
-I tried placing them in the center of the cake but they were slowly sliding south.
-I really like how the cake turned out overall, though.
+Place the chocolate frames around the bottom edge of the cake where the cake stand can help support their weight.
+I really like how the cake turned out overall.
 The frames at the bottom almost give this cake a two-tier look.

 The butterflies couldn’t be easier to attach to the sides of the cake.
 You’ll bend them slightly at the center so they have dimension, then stick them on the icing.
 It’s that easy!